cryptogopher/token_voting/README.md

 ## Motivation

-In a world where increasingly more of what is possible and impossible is defined by a software we use (and yes, you can treat _cost prohibitive_ as _impossible_ as well), we need a software that will solve our problems.
-Instead of being limited to solving problems that the software at hand can solve.
+In a world where increasingly more of what is possible and impossible is defined by a software we use (and yes, you can treat _cost prohibitive_ as _impossible_ as well), we need a software that will solve our problems; instead of being limited to solving problems that the software at hand can solve.

 To drive the software creation towards fulfilling our needs, there has to be environment of engineers and users coupled by a feedback loop.
 One that will incentivise both sides to produce desired products.
 Best if this environment could build software on a _cost per effort_ basis instead of anachronistic and ineffective _cost per user/usage period/license_ models.